jpssrocha/gaia_getter/README.md

 This code uses code 'as is' from [Pau Ramos, University of Barcelona](https://gitlab.com/icc-ub/public/gaiadr3_zeropoint/) and
 [Anthony G.A.
 Brown, Leiden University](https://github.com/agabrown/gaiaedr3-flux-excess-correction).

+# On concurrent downloads

+The library components of this package were created thinking on letting the downloads be assynchronous, but the astroquery async functions won't do things assynchronously depending on the version.
+So the functions were readapted to run sequentitally.

+To download multiple fields concurrently one can create a custom function using the helpers here and run then concurrently using the multithread module (maybe i will add a helper for this here on the future).

 # Acknowledgements

-Thanks Francisco Maia (UFRJ) for sharing the initial directions about the canonical corrections, and Mateus Angelo (CEFET) for sharing the recipe for radial velocity corrections.
+Thanks Francisco Maia (UFRJ) and Raphael Oliveira (IAG) for sharing the initial directions about the canonical corrections, and Mateus Angelo (CEFET) for sharing the recipe for radial velocity corrections.